stryder-dev/flutter_platform_widgets/README.md

 _platformStyle_

 - Provides a way to set either `Material` or `Cupertino` style on any supported platforms such as android, ios, web, macos, fuchsia, windows amd linux.
-For example if you wanted to use `Cupertino` widgets for web you would configure by setting the settings object on `PlatformProvider:
+For example if you wanted to use `Cupertino` widgets for web you would configure by setting the settings object on `PlatformProvider`:

 ```
 PlatformProvider(